The Best Postpartum Pads for after Birth for 2020

 - More expensive than other pads

-A great tip I got the second time around was to use adult diapers for the first few days.
+A great tip I got the second time around was to use adult diapers for the first few days instead of postpartum pads after birth.
 So brilliant!

 Of course, you’ll only want to use these for the first few days and switch to a thick pad.